Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

 ### Application properties

 Use the properties in this section to control the application(s) hosting this agent.
-Setting these in the global configuration file will set the same setting for all applications on the server.
-Therefore it's recommended that you use [Application-Specific Settings](installation-netconfig.html#appname) to customize individual application settings
+If you set these properties in the global configuration file, all applications on the server will automatically have the same setting.
+Therefore, Contrast recommends that you use [Application-Specific Settings](installation-netconfig.html#appname) to customize individual application settings.

 * application:
   * **group**: Add the name of the application group with which this application should be associated in the Contrast UI.